 Palmer Student Research Symposium

-The 15th Annual Morningside College Palmer Student Research Symposium was held April 11th, 2018.
+The 16th Annual Morningside College Palmer Student Research Symposium will be held April 10th, 2019.
 This event is a campus-wide celebration of student involvement in research.
 Students can present research, both empirical and non-empirical, completed in a class or completed as an independent project under faculty supervision.
 Students can request an oral presentation, a poster demonstration, or a panel discussion.
 Oral and poster presentations will be judged in similar categories.
 Students have the option of submitting fall and/or spring projects during the open submission period.

-Publicity Coordinator: Maddie Dotzler (Social and Behavioral Science)
+Publicity Coordinator: Tessa Renze (Social and Behavioral Science)

 Volunteer and Judge Coordinators: Dylan Armstrong (Business) and Abby Koch (Mass Communications and Graphic Design)

 WITCC Coordinator: Bill Clifford